 • Mixed - This is a mix between central and obstructive hypopnea.
 Experts often classify it as severe.

-Deep Sleep Gummies
+Sleep Support Gummies

 Hypopnea vs Apnea: How Do I Spot the Difference?